by the Kentucky Department for Libraries and Archives edited by the University of Kentucky Records Program (2010-2016)

 These are records with specific, fixed, retention periods, such as three years, one day, seventy-five years.
 The duration of a record's administrative, fiscal, or legal value is defined by both agency use and state and federal requirements.
 Recommended retention periods are determined by KDLA staff and by the university's Records Officer or Records Manager during the scheduling process and are fixed and authorized when approved by the State Archives and Records Commission.
 To realize economic benefits, the agency should destroy its non-permanent records when retention periods expire, unless some legal action or audit is pending.

 Summary fiscal records which provide a general picture of the fiscal operation of the university must be kept permanently.
-Examples include: operating budgets, audit reports, annual financial reports, and ledgers (Controller/Treasurer Office).
+Examples include: operating budgets, final audit reports, annual financial reports, and ledgers (Controller/Treasurer Office).
 These and similar records are identified in the records retention schedule.

 Records of the university which are subject to audit are those which relate to financial transactions or represent an audit trail.
 Audits may be either fiscal or compliance in nature.
 When the word "audit" appears in the disposition column of the records retention schedule, it refers to state, federal, or internal agency fiscal or compliance audits.
 In the case of fiscal or compliance audits, such audits are prepared or approved by the Auditor of Public Accounts.
 External audits of university records intended to meet state requirements occur annually and are completed by independent auditing or accounting firms, with the express approval of the State Auditor's Office.